 In 1969, it sent a squadron to Northern Ireland, with the regiment returning there several times during the following two decades.
 That period also saw regular postings with United Nations forces on Cyprus.
 In 1990, the regiment’s Challenger tanks served in the Gulf War (1990-91).

-Explore the history and collections of the Life Guards by visiting the Household Cavalry Museum in London.
+Discover more about The Life Guards by visiting The Household Cavalry Museum in London.